 Full of Grace: Journeys of LGBT Catholics is a docudrama that explores the intersection of faith and sexual identity through the first person accounts of LGBT Catholics.
 The play is composed entirely of interviews from over 30 individuals including clergy, religious, and lay people spanning in age from 19 to 85 from across the United States.
 The play explore themes such as inclusion and exclusion, self-acceptance and shame, integrity, family, relationships, and marriage, as well as individual experiences of God and Church.
 These are the untold stories of disciples seeking a place at the table and the fullness of life to which God calls them.

-The play's creator, Robert Choiniere, needed a graphic for the premiere of Full of Grace as a stage play.
+The play's creator, Bob Choiniere, needed a graphic for the premiere of Full of Grace as a stage play.
 The graphic needed to show both Catholic and LGBT identities as simultaneous and affirm them as cohesive, rather than presenting them as mutually exclusive or fundamentally fractured.

 I used the signature LGBT pride rainbow to color a cloud, an abstraction of God.
 From this ephemeral cloud, three people originate: one in prayer, one clergy member, and one in study.
 Each person is awash in a different blend of hues, suggesting the range of experiences and emotions of LGBT Catholics.
 The words Full of Grace appear in calligraphy reminiscent of illuminated manuscripts.
 The whole image has a watercolor feel, giving a gentle sense of water and light.